YouTube Verification vs. Account Verification

 Impact of Name Change No impact Badge is removed if the channel name changes [1]

-While account verification unlocks essential tools for creators, channel verification is more about recognition - it signals that your channel is the official representation of a brand or creator.
+Account verification gives creators access to practical publishing tools.
+Channel verification is more about recognition: it signals that your channel is the official representation of a brand or creator.

 Common Misunderstandings